 Risk Factors for Developing Glaucoma

-- People of African descent are 6-8 times more susceptible to glaucoma than people of European descent, while people of Asian descent are at higher risk of angle-closure glaucoma.
+- People of African descent are 6-8 times more susceptible to glaucoma than people of Caucasian descent, while people of Asian descent are at higher risk of angle-closure glaucoma.

 - Being 40 years of age or older